ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 ## Standard Release

 Project is ready to be released not for a specific event, e.g. at the end of a sprint.
+Script Generator version number differs to the client.

 ### Pre Testing